changeofpace/Self-Remapping-Code/README.md

 ## Requirements

 - Each pe section in the image must be aligned to the system allocation granularity.
-This program uses the `/ALIGN` linker option achieve this alignment.
+This program uses the `/ALIGN` linker option to achieve this alignment.